While at Reed

 For reentry to the U.S., the following documents are required:

-- A valid, current visa.
+A valid, current visa.
 If your visa has expired, you will need to obtain a new one before reentering the U.S. Please contact the ISS Office for details.

-- Financial information showing proof of necessary funds to cover tuition and living expenses.
+Financial information showing proof of necessary funds to cover tuition and living expenses.

 Though we advise you to carefully store your documents in safe locations, loss or theft of documents can happen.
 Here is some information about what to do when you are missing an important immigration document:

 Students on F-1 and J-1 visas are allowed to work on the Reed campus without obtaining any authorization from an ISS or IPO official.
 The job must not interfere with your academic work and therefore cannot exceed 20 hours per week while school is in session.
 Students are allowed to work up to 40 hours per week when school is not in session.
-OPT (Optional Practical Training) is available for students who are interested in working or having intership experiences off campus.
+OPT (Optional Practical Training) is available for students who are interested in working or having internship experiences off campus.
 Students can only work off-campus outside of OPT if they experience serious economic hardship and special approval is required.
 An exception to this rule is the Summer Experience Award, which allows students to spend a summer doing an unpaid internship and still cover their living expenses.
 For more information about employment at Reed, contact the ISS office.

 Attention: money, goods or any compensation (including housing or board) received for any off-campus employment outside of OPT at any time during an F-1 student's stay in the U.S. constitutes a serious immigration violation and might put you out of status.